 Dad talks to me about the upcoming delivery, about things he can do for me.
 He’s so cute and cares for both of us every day.
 He tries to reassure me, but I know he’s stressed and worried too.
 We take time to talk about, sometimes in the bath together, while eating a nice candlelight dinner.
 Even if he has difficulty expressing himself, he shares his concerns, expectations and we talk about how we can help each other.
 This is very calming for both of us.
 He comes with me to my appointments, which are now every two weeks instead of once a month.
 Our doctor can also reassure us if we have questions.

 Many different health professionals can provide us with advice and answers, but you need to see THE RIGHT PEOPLE.
 You have to be careful what you find on social networks and discussion groups for parents…

 - Mothers can start massaging their perinea to help its elasticity during childbirth.
-You can use an EPI-NO, but you need to consult a physiotherapist to learn about how to use it.
+You can use an EPI-NO (in french), but you need to consult a physiotherapist to learn about how to use it.
 To learn more about the topic, you can watch the video about preparing your pelvic floor with an expert in the field.

 - Parents, if you haven’t already bought your car seat, you should read How to Choose a Baby Car Seat (in french) which includes advice from two pros.

 Here are some suggestions to learn more about what’s happening to you and to help you prepare for what’s coming.